beebmx/laravel-pay/README.md

 ## Configuration

-Before use `Laravel Pay` you need to add the `Payable` trait to your user model, the default location of this is in `App\Models\Users`:
+Before use `Payments for Laravel` you need to add the `Payable` trait to your user model, the default location of this is in `App\Models\Users`:

 ```php
 use Beebmx\LaravelPay\Payable;